drewm27/speakerrankings/boombox-size.md

     - Comparisons
         - <https://www.youtube.com/watch?v=dXsMWb4yVBw>
 17. [Vifa Oslo](https://www.amazon.com/Vifa-Oslo-Bluetooth-Rechargeable-Hi-Resolution/dp/B0BV9FY6QC/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=2b4b5d18b36c80e70af0414847f570a6&camp=1789&creative=9325): $550
     - Negatives: Dip at 270hz.
-The Vifa Helsinki is cheaper and generally has a more neutral frequency response, I’d highly recommend getting one of those instead if you specifically want a Vifa.
+The Vifa Helsinki is cheaper and generally has a more neutral frequency response, I'd highly recommend getting one of those instead if you specifically want a Vifa.
 Not sure I can recommend this one generally these days, the Uboom L has 95% of the sound quality with more features and a way cheaper price.
     - Bass Extension: 50hz
     - Weight: 5.29lbs / 2.4kg
     - Battery Life: 8 hours